p-mc-grath/DMMFODS/README.md

   * early-fusion: stream_1 only | input size = stream_1_in_channels + stream_2_in_channels
   * mid-fusion: parallel densenet-like | stream_1 and stream_2
     * concatenation layer added before a block of choice
-* Ground truth bounding boxes processed to segmentation masks
+* Ground truth bounding boxes processed to segmentation masks | class-wise heat maps
 * Loss: each pixel can independently belong to each of the classes (vehicle, pedestrian, cyclist)
 * Lidar data projected into image like tensor with zero values where no data